soundwanders/yamabiko/posts/2023-10-2-prepare-for-takeoff.md

 As you can see, the `esbuild.config.js` file simply generates the bundle and pushes it to our output directory (`_site`).
 To get it over the finish line, we have to overcome a small error.
 We are currently dealing with `Loading module from “http://localhost:8080/_site/bundle.js” was blocked because of a disallowed MIME type (“text/html”).` After further investigation, it appears that the path to our script was incorrect.
 Instead of including `_site` in our path, our script ends up looking like this: `<script type="module" src="/bundle.js"></script>`

 With that, our interactive Spline mini room scene is successfully imported with its full interactivity included.
+Which is nice, but it's more of a test drive than a "mission complete".

-We will have to redesign our layout to incorporate it into our site design, but that's a task for another day.
+For our *actual* use-case, we will be implementing our mini room scene on my personal website, as part of the overall redesign.
+Stay tuned for that post, coming soon hot off the press.
 Thanks for reading.

 *fin* ᓚᘏᗢ